-- (1) A reduction of welfare benefits by the welfare agency, in whole or in part, for a family member, as determined by the welfare agency, because of fraud by a family member in connection with the welfare program; or because of welfare agency sanction against a family member for noncompliance with a welfare agency requirement to participate in an economic self-sufficiency program. - (2) "Specified welfare benefit reduction" does not include a reduction or termination of welfare benefits by the welfare agency:
+(1) A reduction of welfare benefits by the welfare agency, in whole or in part, for a family member, as determined by the welfare agency, because of fraud by a family member in connection with the welfare program; or because of welfare agency sanction against a family member for noncompliance with a welfare agency requirement to participate in an economic self-sufficiency program.

-- (i) at expiration of a lifetime or other time limit on the payment of welfare benefits; - (ii) because a family member is not able to obtain employment, even though the family member has complied with welfare agency economic self-sufficiency or work activities requirements; or - (iii) because a family member has not complied with other welfare agency requirements. - (c) Imputed welfare income. - (1) A family's annual income includes the amount of imputed welfare income (because of a specified welfare benefits reduction, as specified in notice to the VHA by the welfare agency), plus the total amount of other annual income as determined in accordance with Sec.
-5.609. - (2) At the request of the VHA, the welfare agency will inform the VHA in writing of the amount and term of any specified welfare benefit reduction for a family member, and the reason for such reduction, and will also inform the VHA of any subsequent changes in the term or amount of such specified welfare benefit reduction.
-The VHA will use this information to determine the amount of imputed welfare income for a family. - (3) A family's annual income includes imputed welfare income in family annual income, as determined at the VHA's interim or regular reexamination of family income and composition, during the term of the welfare benefits reduction (as specified in information provided to the VHA by the welfare agency).
+(2) "Specified welfare benefit reduction" does not include a reduction or termination of welfare benefits by the welfare agency: (i) at expiration of a lifetime or other time limit on the payment of welfare benefits;

+(ii) because a family member is not able to obtain employment, even though the family member has complied with welfare agency economic self-sufficiency or work activities requirements; or

+(iii) because a family member has not complied with other welfare agency requirements.

+(c) Imputed welfare income.

+(1) A family's annual income includes the amount of imputed welfare income (because of a specified welfare benefits reduction, as specified in notice to the PHAVHA by the welfare agency), plus the total amount of other annual income as determined in accordance with Sec.
+5.609.

+(2) At the request of the PHA_VHA, the welfare agency will inform the PHA_VHA in writing of the amount and term of any specified welfare benefit reduction for a family member, and the reason for such reduction, and will also inform the PHA_VHA of any subsequent changes in the term or amount of such specified welfare benefit reduction.
+The PHA_VHA will use this information to determine the amount of imputed welfare income for a family.